Silv3S/ExportXML/readme.md

 # Export of report to XML
 This .NET Core 3.1 console application provides:
-- deserialization of ProductionResults.xml,
+- deserialization of *ProductionResults.xml*,
-- serialization of car objects to XML file.
+- serialization of car objects to XML file,
 - converting XML file to CSV via XSLT,
 - saving XML to database using ORM,
 - unit tests.

 ## Technologies used
-- C#
+- C#,
-- .NET Core 3.1
+- .NET Core 3.1,
-- XSLT
+- XSLT,
-- xUnit
+- xUnit,
-- EntityFramework Core
+- EntityFramework Core,
-- Microsoft SQL Server
+- Microsoft SQL Server.

 ## Table of contents
 1. Model Classes